-Signage
+Digital Signage

-Signage represents a primary product category of displays, of equivalent importance to the categories of notebook displays, computer monitors, and TVs.
-Signage, also referred to as "public displays," can be seen in almost every public area indoors or outdoors.
-However, picture-quality improvement is needed in order for signage to be enjoyed everywhere, and operation systems need improvement for signage to be enjoyed anytime.
-Papers are solicited in the field of contrast and luminance improvement for outdoor application of signage, sunlight-readable signage, wide dimming capability, mechanically strong signage to protect from tampering and vandalism, signage with a wide operating-temperature range, effective ways of utilizing a screen for transmission of multiple sets of information, seamless multi-display signage, signage operation systems, and related topics.
+Signage, also referred to as "public displays," has become prevalent in almost every public area indoors or outdoors.
+Often, picture quality is not sufficient for signage to be enjoyed everywhere, and operation systems lack features for signage to be enjoyed anytime.
+Papers are solicited on systems and technology developed specifically for public signage.
+This may include contrast and luminance improvement for outdoor application of signage, sunlight-readable signage, wide-range dimming capability, mechanically strong signage to protect from tampering and vandalism, signage with a wide operating-temperature range, effective ways of utilizing a screen for transmission of multiple sets of information, signage operation systems, and related topics.

-Backlight Systems
+Backlight/Frontlight Systems